wsydney76/craft4-ddev-starter/README.md

 * Different images for different sites are a rare exception, so changing an image should not force the editors to change it on all sites by default.
 * Could also be different block types, e.g. 'global image' vs 'site-specific image', but there is currently no way to convert one block type into another.

+__... do you miss eager loading opportunities?__

+* We overlooked them.
+* There may be cases where eager loading things may not really help.
+* For example, in a content builder you do not know in advance which elements are used on a page and in what numbers.
+The 'n' in 'n+1' will be often 0.
+* In general, we follow the rule that each page has to be fast enough for a single user.
+And then rely on aggressive caching with server rewrites to handle the traffic.

+__... don't you use CDNs for assets?__

+* The sites in mind are typically in-person events, so there is no need to serve assets from everywhere in the world.
+* We avoid privacy issues by hosting everything locally, incl.
+Google fonts.
+Hello DSGVO!

+__... is there no cookie banner?__

+* No need to have one.
+There are no cookies, except for technically necessary session cookies.

 __... don't you build a fancy headless solution?__

-* For the type of projects this is used for, I can't see an advantage to do so.
+* For the type of projects this is used for, I can't see any advantage to do so.
 * However, it may make sense to add an api that enables third party apps like event aggregators to retrieve data.

 __... pff, you are just an old man unable to learn new things!!!__

 * Yes I am old.
 That's why I have learned so many things and seen so many things come and go.
 And I have already forgotten more than these young people ever learned.
+(Sorry.
+Internal running gag.)

+__... don't you reveal the name of the agency this is made for?__

+* We are asked to do so.
+* The people there are under an enormous workload and have no free capacity.
+* Imagine a full service event agency where building websites is only a small part.
+* Therefore, building websites is not a selling point.

+__... why Craft CMS at all?__

+* The relationship engine.
+Multisite capabilities.

 ## Money